Oladeni1/gatling-api-load-testing-Framework/README.md

 ## Part 7: API Testing with Gatling (POST, PUT, DELETE):

-> Add new directory and class in the .com of the project
+> Add a new directory and class in the .com of the project

 > extends simulation class (extends Simulation)